-Our fontana5 kettle has been awarded the Blue Angel seal.
+Our energy efficient kettle has been awarded the Blue Angel seal.
 The environmental label was created in 1978 on the initiative of the German Federal Minister of the Interior and approved by the Ministers of the Environment for the German federal states.

 Haus & Garten

 Haus und Garten Test is the magazine for consumers with advice columns and test reports.
 Products are competently and professionally tested by this magazine.
-In November 2013, Haus und Garten Test tested our fontana5 kettle and rated it as "VERY GOOD" (test score 1.4).
+In November 2013, Haus und Garten Test tested our energy efficient kettle and rated it as "VERY GOOD" (test score 1.4).

 Do you have any questions about our kettles?
 Here are some frequently asked questions and the corresponding answers.
 If your question has not been not included or still isn’t sufficiently clarified, we will be pleased to assist you.